AidenRourke/4905-honours-project/README.md

-# Isolating Third Part Code in a Website
+# Isolating Third Party Code in a Website

 ## Abstract